alanepontesw/big-data-design-systems/README.md

     * Allows you to set Alarms that notify you when particular thresholds are hit.
     * CloudWatch Events helps you to respond to state changes in your AWS resources.
     * CloudWatch Logs helps you to aggregate, monitor and store logs.
+      * CloudWatch Logs provide all the plumbing infrastructure to gather log files, store in CloudWatch, retrieve the log file content when needed, specify desired retention period.
+In addition, cloudwatch Logs to monitor logs files and publish key information to CloudWatch metrics.
   * AWS Cli
     * >The AWS Command Line Interface (CLI) is a unified tool to manage your AWS services.
 With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts. - aws
     * You will need to set up access in IAM.